|I flattened the bushes and kind of broke that small tree behind me. I'd love to see how I did it on video.|

 During the previous Harley Davidson ride, I was also introduced to other action cameras like the Drift Innovation HD Ghost and Contour.
 A little more research led me to the video below that compare 4 of the leading brands of action cameras in the market.

 At first sight, I was very intrigued by the Drift HD Ghost because of the LCD screen.
-I think it is the only one in the market with built-in screen, the rest come as an add-on.
+I think it is the only one in the market with built-in screen, other models' screen comes as an add-on.
 Although it is bigger, it is more streamlined when mounted on helmet so one does not end up looking like Teletubby.

 Want to film slow-mo?
 GoPro Hero 3 and Sony Action Cam can record at 720pixel, 120 frames per second whereas Drift HD Ghost and Contour do it at 720p, 60fps.
-GoPro can even shoot in Professional 4K Cinema quality.
+(The new Drift HD Ghost S can record at 120fps at 720p) GoPro can even shoot in Professional 4K Cinema quality.

 I was contemplating between GoPro Hero 3 and Drift HD Ghost.
 Eventually, I decided on getting the